xonsh/xonsh/docs/tutorial_hist.rst

 implemented:

 * Basic statistic reports about command usage, timing, etc.,
-* Global statistics by collecting annonymoized histories from many people,
+* Global statistics by collecting anonymized histories from many people,
 * MCMC-based tab-completer for inputs,
 * and many more!